leonakao/leonakao/README.md

 ### Leonardo Nakao :alien:👋

-- 🔭 I currently work as a Full Stack Developer at Firework Web & Mobile.
+- 🔭 I currently work as a Full Stack Developer at Quero Educação.

-- 🌱 I’m currently learning more about NodeJs, Laravel and Clean Architecture.
+- 🌱 I’m currently learning more about NodeJs, Microservices and Clean Architecture.

 - ⚡ Fun fact: Besides high school I was a teach on a Robotic Course using Arduino and Lego MindStorm.